 Before my own experience with omitting gluten, I didn't know how inflammatory it was in terms of my skin.
-It wasn't until after I noticed some serious results on my face that I realized the havoc gluten can wreak on a complexion.
+It wasn't until after I noticed some serious results on my face that I realized the havoc gluten was wreaking on my complexion.

 When it comes down to it, eliminating gluten from my diet was extremely helpful, but it wasn’t the only thing I changed.
 I started eating a lot of fruits and vegetables.
 I drank more water than ever before.
 For the first time, I actually thought about what I was putting into my body.

-You know the saying "You are what you eat"?
+You know the saying, "You are what you eat"?
 There's honesty in that phrase.
-The body needs real, whole foods and nutrients to perform at its best level.
-Living off coffee, cupcakes, and ramen isn’t exactly going to give your body a chance to show you what it can do.
-Believe me, I’ve tried that diet.
+Read: More anti-inflammatory, antioxidant-rich, fiber-fueled foods meant less inflammation in my gut—and less blemishes down the road.
+High-fat, water-dense produce helped support supple, plump skin.
+Living off coffee and cupcakes wasn't giving my body a chance to show me what it can do.
 Tasty, but not helpful or healthful.

 - Create an extensive list of what you will be eating during your elimination diet.
 This will help you stay motivated and refrain from getting bored by the process.

 - Write down all the foods you'll be avoiding.
 Focus on things that are typically linked to skin issues: gluten, sugar, dairy, alcohol.

 - Don't just eliminate.
 Add in skin-healthy foods like these.

 - Be patient.
 Don’t give up just because three days have gone by and you haven’t seen any results.
 I certainly didn't see results immediately; my body needed time to adjust.

 The bottom line?
 When it comes to skin care, internal measures are just as important as topicals—I learned that first-hand.